-For the purposes of this policy, parish boundaries are as shown on the Archdiocese of Birmingham parish boundary map which can be accessed at www.birminghamdiocese.org.uk/boundary-map and will be applied to the admission arrangements for the academic year 2020/2021.
+For the purposes of this policy, parish boundaries are as shown on the Archdiocese of Birmingham parish boundary map which can be accessed at www.birminghamdiocese.org.uk/boundary-map and will be applied to the admission arrangements for the academic year 2022/2023.

-- Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (see Note 3 below) - Baptised Catholic children (see Note 2 below) living in the parish of St Augustine of Canterbury, Meir who have a brother or sister (see Note 3 below) attending St Augustine's Catholic Academy at the time of admission. - Baptised Catholic children (see Note 2 below) living in the parish of St Augustine of Canterbury, Meir. - Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St Augustine's Catholic Academy at the time of admission. - 5.
+- 1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (see Note 3 below) - Baptised Catholic children (see Note 2 below) living in the parish of St Augustine's, Meir who have a brother or

+- sister (see Note 3 below) attending St Augustine's Catholic Academy at the time of admission. - Baptised Catholic children (see Note 2 below) living in the parish of St Augustine's Meir. - Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St Augustine's Catholic Academy at the time of admission. - 5.
 Other Baptised Catholic children (see note 2 below). - 6.
 Non-Catholic children who are looked after or previously looked after (see Note 3 below) - 7.
-Children of staff currently employed at St Augustine's Catholic Academy. - 8.
-Non-Catholic children who have a brother or sister ( see Note 4 Below) attending St Augustine's Catholic Academy at the time of admission. - 9.
-Non-Catholic Children.
+Children of staff currently employed at St Augustine's Catholic Academy (see note 5 below). - 8.
+Non-Catholic children who have a brother or sister (see Note 4 below) attending St Augustine's Catholic Academy at the time of admission. - 9.
+Non-Catholic children.